ilozano2/spring-cloud-gateway-active-health-check/README.md

                 - StripPrefix=1
                 - LoadBalancer=localhost:8090;localhost:8091;localhost:8092
 ```
-The new  `LoadBalancer` route filter allows you to configure the upstream service endpoints associated with the `lb://hello-service` load balancer URI.
+The new `LoadBalancer` route filter lets you configure the upstream service endpoints associated with the `lb://hello-service` load balancer URI:

 ```
 @Component